splunk/observability-workshop/content/en/s4r/2-initial-tour/6-synthetics-home.md

 In the following exercise, we will create a new uptime test:
 {{% notice title="Info" style="green" title="Exercise" icon="running" %}}

+* On the Synthetic Tests Page, the Th first pane will show  the performance over the last day, 8 days and 30 days.
+  If the test is not running that long, The charts will be empty, but you can see that the Uptime trends
+* In the screenshot you can see that we did not have a 100% success rate, This is due that the test started before the Frontend  application was fully initiated.
-* In the Synthetic Page, Click on ▼ in the {{% button style="blue" %}}Add new test ▼{{% /button %}} button and hoover on Uptime test   then pick H. check the drop-down box in Org Switcher Pane at the top to see if you have more than one Org assigned to you.
+* find the test that failed.

+ eck the drop-down box in Org Switcher Pane at the top to see if you have more than one Org assigned to you.
 * Click on ![Settings](../../images/settings-icon.png?classes=inline&height=25px) in the main menu.
 * At the bottom of the menu, click on either **Light**, **Dark** or **Auto** mode.
 * Did you also notice this is where the  Sign out ![Sign Out](../../images/sign-out-icon.png?classes=inline&height=25px) option is?